json-schema-org/understanding-json-schema/source/reference/numeric.rst

     validators use the mathematical value to determine whether a number is an integer, and not the type alone.
 Therefore, there is some disagreement between validators on this point.
-For example, a JavaScript-based may accept ``1.0`` as an integer, whereas the Python-based `jsonschema
+For example, a JavaScript-based validator may accept ``1.0`` as an integer, whereas the Python-based `jsonschema
     <https://pypi.python.org/pypi/jsonschema>`__ does not.

 Clever use of the ``multipleOf`` keyword (see `multiples`) can be used